anko/partser/README.md

 Takes a parser and a string, and returns the result of attempting to parse that string with that parser.

+### `formatError`

+Takes an object representing a parse failure and the string input that caused it, and produces a human-readable error string stating what went wrong, where it went wrong, and what was expected instead.

 ## Tips and patterns

  - Getting infinite loops and overflowing the stack when replacing a parser